SmalsResearch/bePelias/README.md

 - Use "localities" files instead of WOF for "cities".
 For now, "localities" files are ignored, a search with just a city name only returns a result from "whosonfirst"
 - Describe output format in swagger
-- Transformer: if a transformer did not change address: do not recall Pelias
 - If no result passed the check_postcode, keep the orginal result
 - Unstructured version?
 Can use direct calls to Pelias, but need parsing to do any "cleansing".
 With libpostal?